 If the submission is unacceptable for any reason, the Dean or Vice President, or their designee, works with the Lead Administrator and/or Requestor to correct any deficiencies.
 If the submission is acceptable, the Dean or Vice President, or their designee, sends an email, approving and attaching the request, to the Requestor.

-D. Costing Unit in the Controller’s Office (standard forms only)
+E. Controller’s Office (standard forms only)

-The Costing Unit in the Controller’s Office:
+The Controller’s Office:

-E. Provost’s Office
+F. Provost’s Office

 The Provost’s Office:

 - Determines if the request provides a secondary benefit to Yale’s mission, whether it is an appropriate use of institutional resources (including financial, personnel, and other resources), and whether it is appropriately priced; and

 - Documents the grounds for approval or, after consultation with the relevant Dean or Vice President, rejection of the request.